Ipilimumab

 f Musculoskeletal pain is a composite term which includes back pain, bone pain, musculoskeletal chest pain, musculoskeletal discomfort, myalgia, neck pain, pain in extremity, and spinal pain.

-Additional adverse reactions not listed above have been reported in patients who received other doses (either < or > 3 mg/kg) of ipilimumab in clinical trials of melanoma.
+Additional adverse reactions not listed in Table 1 have been reported in patients who received other doses (either < or > 3 mg/kg) of ipilimumab in clinical trials of melanoma.
 These additional reactions occurred at a frequency of <1% unless otherwise noted: meningism, myocarditis, pericardial effusion, cardiomyopathy, autoimmune hepatitis, erythema nodosum, autoimmune pancreatitis, hyperpituitarism, hypoparathyroidism, infectious peritonitis, episcleritis, scleritis, Raynaud’s phenomenon, palmar-plantar erythrodysaesthesia syndrome, cytokine release syndrome, sarcoidosis, decreased blood gonadotrophin, leukopenia, polycythaemia, lymphocytosis, ocular myositis, and neurosensory hypoacusis.

 The overall safety profile of ipilimumab 3 mg/kg in clinical trial CA184-169 (N=362) was consistent with that established for ipilimumb in patients treated for advanced melanoma.